UK Vape Tax Confirmed For 2026 In Labour Party Budget

 The UK vape tax has been closely tied to the debate surrounding disposable vape use amongst under-18s.
 In fact, it was originally put forward as a part of the original Tobacco and Vapes bill drafted by the former Conservative Government.

 A UK-wide consultation period on both the disposable ban and vape tax ran from the 23rd February to the 8th March 2024.
-The bill was challenged by public and private-sector vaping advocates who argued that a total ban risked reversing progress made towards the Government's own smoke-free goals by driving vapers back to cigarettes, while encouraging a black market vape trade.
-Many also felt it flew in the face of recommendations put forward by the Khan Review in 2023 which advocated vaping as a method of tobacco harm reduction as one of its 'key pillars' for change and stated that taxation should be applied to tobacco only to boost funding to Stop Smoking Services.
+The bill was challenged by public and private-sector vaping advocates.
+They argued that a total ban risked reversing progress made towards the Government's own smoke-free goals, by driving vapers back to cigarettes, while encouraging a black market vape trade.
+Many also felt it flew in the face of recommendations put forward by the Khan Review in 2023.
+Which advocated vaping as a method of tobacco harm reduction as one of its 'key pillars' for change.
+Stating that taxation should be applied to tobacco only to boost funding to Stop Smoking Services.

-Ultimately these counter-claims were overturned, largely due to an overwhelming 77% of consultation respondents being in-favour of the proposals, leading to the ban and vape tax being pencilled-in for 2025 and formalised in the Tobacco and Vapes bill by March 2024.
+Ultimately these counter-claims were overturned.
+Largely due to an overwhelming 77% of consultation respondents being in-favour of the proposals.
+Leading to the ban and excise duty being pencilled-in for 2025 and formalised in the Tobacco and Vapes bill by March 2024.

-In yesterday's (30/10/24) Labour Budget reveal however, Chancellor Rachel Reeves announced that a duty of £2.20 per 10ml would indeed be applied to e-liquids in the UK by October 2026.
+In the October 2024 Labour Budget reveal however, Chancellor Rachel Reeves announced that a duty of £2.20 per 10ml would indeed be applied to e-liquids in the UK by October 2026.

 The main reasons/goals given for the new vape tax include:

-The vape tax is intended to price-out under-18s and discourage those who have never vaped or smoked previously from ever starting in conjunction with the disposables ban. - Ensuring Vaping Remains More Affordable Than Tobacco -
+The tax on vapes is intended to price-out under-18s and discourage those who have never vaped or smoked previously from ever starting.

 While Labour do intend to make vaping more expensive overall with their new duty, they are also planning on introducing several taxes on traditional tobacco products.
 According to the Daily Mail: